sarleem/sarleem/README.md

 - 👋 Hi, I’m @sarleem
-- 👀 I’m interested in MATLAB/Simulink
+- 👀 I’m interested in MATLAB/Simulink, Python and Elecronic Circuit Design
-- 🌱 I’m currently learning Control Engineering
+- 🌱 I’m currently learning Electrical and Control Engineering
-- 💞️ I’m looking to collaborate on MATLAB/Simulink
+- 💞️ I’m looking to collaborate on MATLAB/Simulink and Electronic Circuit Design
 - 📫 How to reach me salimchamosi021@gmail.com

 <!---